 The University of Minnesota Extension Northwest Regional Sustainable Development Partnership (Northwest RSDP) contributes to a vibrant future for Northwest Minnesota.
 We partner with residents and organizations in the northwestern region of our state to support their ideas to improve the sustainability of their local communities.
 We support projects in the areas of agriculture and food systems, resilient communities, clean energy and natural resources.
 All projects we support are connected to University of Minnesota resources.

-The Northwest RSDP serves Kittson, Roseau, Lake of the Woods, Marshall, Pennington, Red Lake, Clearwater, Beltrami, Polk, Norman, Mahnomen, Clay and Wilkin counties.
+The Northwest RSDP serves Kittson, Roseau, Lake of the Woods, Marshall, Pennington, Red Lake, Clearwater, Beltrami, Polk, Norman, Mahnomen, Clay and Wilkin counties as well as these sovereign Native nations: Red Lake Nation and White Earth Nation.
 Ottertail and Becker counties are also included in food systems projects.
 Water-related projects include the area that drains to the Red River of the North.

 The region’s natural history shows up in a diverse landscape shaped by ice and water and representing all four major biomes in Minnesota.
 Its cultural history traces the stories of indigenous people, voyageurs and fur traders, immigrants from northern Europe, and later from all parts of the world.
 The Red River of the North and its tributaries drain just over one fifth of Minnesota.
 The landscape includes remnants of native boreal forest, aspen parkland and maple, basswood forests, and tall grass prairie.
 The Red River Valley has a strong agricultural identity and brings to mind images of deep, rich soils and agricultural productivity.